 - Spinal tuberculosis (consider if there is atypical presentation).

-- Narrow intervertebral disc spaces.
+- Narrow intervertebral disc spaces and lengthening of the vertebral bodies.

 - Irregular upper and lower vertebral endplates.